ltrgoddard/thesis/temp.markdown

 > withdrawal.[^116]

-\noindent Where ‘The Elegiac World’ diverges significantly from Leavis is in its assessment of aesthetic developments subsequent to the 19th century.
+\noindent Where ‘The Elegiac World’ diverges significantly from Leavis is in its assessment of aesthetic developments subsequent to the nineteenth century.
 As the title suggests, the purpose of *New Bearings* is to set out what makes the work of its three primary subjects—T.S.
 Eliot, Ezra Pound and Gerard Manley Hopkins—different from the poems that Leavis castigates in the initial chapter.
-By contrast, Prynne’s model of the relationship between late-Victorian and 20th-century English poetry is fundamentally one of continuity.
-Introducing his argument via Wallace Stevens’s late poem ‘The World as Meditation’, Prynne brings together ‘Tennyson’s “In Memoriam”, Arnold’s “Dover Beach” \[and\] Eliot’s “Prufrock”’ as three more poems which give ‘a rough idea of what I mean’ by the word meditative.[^117] Eliot is considered in more detail at the very end of the piece, where he is ambivalently credited with having ‘maintained the subjective cocoon while draining it of its overt melancholy.
+By contrast, Prynne’s model of the relationship between late-Victorian and twentieth-century English poetry is fundamentally one of continuity.
+Introducing his argument via Wallace Stevens’s late poem ‘The World as Meditation’, Prynne brings together ‘Tennyson’s “In Memoriam”, Arnold’s “Dover Beach”
+\[and\] Eliot’s “Prufrock”’ as three more poems which give ‘a rough idea of what I mean’ by the word meditative.[^117] Eliot is considered in more detail at the very end of the piece, where he is ambivalently credited with having ‘maintained the subjective cocoon while draining it of its overt melancholy.
 We remain inside the mind, but it is not clear whose mind is in question, and the emotional modality is largely neutralized.’[^118] There is a parallel here with Leavis’s assessment of Eliot’s *Gerontion* in the third chapter of *New Bearings*, where he praises the poem’s ‘really dramatic detachment’: ‘From a position far above his immediate concerns as a particular individual, projecting himself, as it were, into a comprehensive and representative human consciousness, the poet contemplates human life and asks what it all comes to.’[^119] Yet where Leavis sees a decisive break, Prynne sees a development in a tradition, as his final paragraph makes clear:

 > \singlespacing The Victorian meditative poem was too crass in its
 > sentimentalism, by and large, to remain adequate as an acknowledged